olgunozoktas/adminlte_v3/tutorials/tutorial3.md

 # How to Detect Active Route?

-As you remember in tutorial 2 we already use "<router-link>" component instead of "<a>" tag.
-So for example whenever you click users button in the navigation it will redirected to the **localhost:8000/users** and users page will be included in "<router-view>" component.
-By doing so as a default "<router-link>" component will add a class itself as named as "router-link-exact-active" and it has a default color.
+As you remember in tutorial 2 we already use **router-link** component instead of **a** tag.
+So for example whenever you click users button in the navigation it will redirected to the **localhost:8000/users** and users page will be included in **router-view** component.
+By doing so as a default **router-link** component will add a class to itself as named as "router-link-exact-active" and it has a default color.

 If you would like to change the default the componento make sure that you are in the menu.
 Go to the app.scss file.